 |Liberal Studies Concentration||36|

-LIB 200 is waived for students who transfer 30 or more credits in Liberal Arts.
+LIB 200 is waived for students who transfer 30 or more credits in liberal arts and sciences courses to Rider.
+Those students must complete an additional elective course.

 LIB 200 Intro to Liberal Studies 3 Credits